YU-Zhejian/art_modern/docs/Usage.md

 This new executable is designed to supress the old `art_profiler_illumina` Shell/Perl scripts for building ART-compatible quality profiles.
 It supports building profiles from FASTQ and SAM/BAM files.

 **NOTE** All reads with quality will be used to build the profile.
 So if you use SAM/BAM files as input, please make sure that primiary- and un-aligned reads have quality information, and secondary- or supplementary-aligned reads have no quality information.

+**NOTE** For MPI users: Currently, this executable runs under one slot (`mpiexec -n 1`) only.
+If more than one slot is provided, processes with MPI rank larger than 0 will terminate themselves.

 ### Options